Ikurooo/algorithms/Remove Duplicate From Sorted Array I.md

 # Approach
-Using a for-loop to iterate over each element of the array and checking if it does NOT equal the 'val', and if so then we copy the num at the fast pointer increment the slow pointer.
+Using a for-loop to iterate over each element of the array and checking if it does NOT equal the 'num', and if so then we copy the num at the fast pointer increment the slow pointer.

 # Complexity